-Every second day there’s some article covering the new downfall of Facebook – some new feature (usually related to advertising or some other money-grabbing feature) that will lead to a mass exodus of everyone’s favourite (or at least most-used) social network.
+Every second day there’s some article covering the new downfall of Facebook – some new feature (usually related to advertising or some other money-grabbing feature) that will lead to a mass exodus of everyone’s favorite (or at least most-used) social network.
 I’ve never really subscribed to any of it before.
 I tolerate Facebook’s constant changing and tweaking, the never-ending addition of advertising formats and even re-designs of my profile page with fairly limited whingeing.

 Until now.
 Now I’m about to initiate an all-out whingeing war on the site I spend more of my online time than any other.
 Now I’m pissed.
 And don’t get me wrong – it’s not entirely Facebook’s fault.
 It’s the fault of the users.
 People like you and me.
 Maybe even actually you.
-My facebook friends.
+My Facebook friends.
 They bear more responsibility than Zuckers, despite the fact he and the FB team ultimately allowed my user experience to be ruined.

 How, you ask?
 Well, let me tell you.

 Viral Facebook posts in my newsfeed.
 It started off with some bullshit posts about saving some child in Africa or some other crap that collected tens or hundreds of thousands of likes and a few billion comments of people asking me to subscribe to their profile.
 NO THANK YOU.
-You see, this was extremely annoying, but luckily for me I have a fairly limited amount of Facebook friends who were willing to be sucked in by capitalistic love-jobs hoping for a few minutes of fame.
+You see, this was extremely annoying, but luckily for me, I have a fairly limited amount of Facebook friends who were willing to be sucked in by capitalistic love-jobs hoping for a few minutes of fame.
 I dodged a bullet there – or so I thought.

 These ridiculous viral posts seem to have dwindled (at least on my newsfeed) for the time being, but what they have been replaced with is something equally as annoying.
 Viral brand bullying posts.
-Somebody had a bad meal at McDonald’s, someone else is sick of banks being crap at customer service, another person is angry that they can’t sit next to a child on a Qantas flight.
+Somebody had a bad meal at McDonald’s, someone else is sick of banks being crap at customer service, and another person is angry that they can’t sit next to a child on a Qantas flight.
 Do I look like I give a shit?
 No, thank you very much, I don’t.
 Who hasn’t had a shit meal at McDonald’s?
 It’s FAST FOOD for crying out loud.
-We already know banks are all scum-sucking money-hungry dickheads.
-And as for sitting next to a child on a Qantas flight – I’d PAY not to have to do that, so quite frankly you can get over yourself.
+We already know banks are all scum-sucking, money-hungry dickheads.
+And as for sitting next to a child on a Qantas flight – I’d PAY not to have to do that, so quite frankly, you can get over yourself.

-I’m all for people power and yes, it seems that this is a way we can stick it to these big brands so they can see they can’t hide anymore, but at this point it’s getting a bit over the top.
+I’m all for people power, and yes, it seems that this is a way we can stick it to these big brands so they can see they can’t hide anymore, but at this point, it’s getting a bit over the top.
 Unless we want to delve through 100,000 comments on the post, we can’t even see what response the Page has given.
 They are effectively muted on the issue, with no avenue for defense.
 It seems like bullying to me.
 I believe in telling a business when they’ve done the wrong thing, but I also believe in their right to a response.
 If you take that away from them and then expose that same complaint to hundreds of thousands of people, that’s just unfair.

 I can tell you from experience when I was responding to people’s posts on the Qantas Facebook Page that normal negative posts (that no one had ‘liked’) could get you down.
 I used to suffer from Post-Post Rant Depression when people submitted their rants on the wall.
-I can’t even begin to imagine the PR crisis that happens in these new times of thousands of people joining in so that you are not able to even get your response out there.
+I can’t even begin to imagine the PR crisis that happens in these new times of thousands of people joining in, so you are not able to even get your response out there.